waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 5. Tin Tower 1F: Pending.

 ## Hypotheses & Strategy
 - Hypothesis 1: Route 42 sighting is next.
-(Attempted Turn 25515 sweep, failed).
 - Hypothesis 2: Route 36 sighting is next.
 [Current Target - Started Turn 25535]
 - Hypothesis 3: Eusine provides a trigger.
-(No)
+(Confirmed: No at Ecruteak Pokecenter)
 - Hypothesis 4: Suicune is already at Tin Tower 1F.
-(Checked Turn 25477, No)
+(Confirmed: No)

 ## Strategy Details
 - Route 36 sighting: Navigate to the Sudowoodo junction via Route 37 and approach from the south (Route 35 entrance).